 Only the person who created the report, co-owners, and those granted permission, have access to all of the exploring, designing, building, and sharing capabilities of Editing View for that report.
 And the people they share the report with can explore and interact with the report using Reading View.

-A dashboard is something you create in Power BI service or something a colleague creates in Power BI service and shares with you.
+A dashboard is something you create in the Power BI service or something a colleague creates in the Power BI service and shares with you.

 Workbooks are special datasets.

-- Publish reports securely: The tool helps you to setup automatic data refresh and publish reports allowing all the users to avail the latest information.
+Publish reports securely: The tool helps you to set up automatic data refresh and publish reports allowing all the users to avail of the latest information.

-- No memory and speed constraints: Shifting an existing BI system to powerful cloud environment with Power BI embedded eliminates memory and speed constraints ensuring data is quickly retrievable and analysed.
+No memory and speed constraints: Shifting an existing BI system to a powerful cloud environment with Power BI embedded eliminates memory and speed constraints ensuring data is quickly retrievable and analyzed.